 Note: It is vital to point out that the following User and System Environment Variable

 – User Environment Variables: These variables are different for every user of a particular computer.
-The variables include any that are set by the user, as well as any variables defined by programs, such as the path to the location of the program files.
+However, The variables include any that the user sets and any variables defined by programs, such as the path to the location of the program files.

-– System Environment Variables: Administrators can change or add environment variables that apply to the system as a whole, and thus to all system users.
+– System Environment Variables: Moreover, Administrators can change or add environment variables that apply to the system as a whole and thus to all system users.

 Get-ChildItem Env:“, you can view the list of available environment variables as shown below.